-Monthly Evaluation For Individual Traffic Officers 103
+Monthly Evaluation For Individual Traffic Officers Authority 103

-OfficerNumber Evaluation for the period to
+Officer Number Number Evaluati on for the period Evaluation for the period to

-MONTH Jul.
-Aug.
+MONTH Appearance Aug.
 Sept.
-Oct Nov.
-Dec.
+Oct Nov. , Dec.
 Jan.
 Feb.
 Mar.
 Apr.
-May Jun.
+May Ju Jun.
 TOTAL

 Points for Personal Appearance - out of 10

 Points Vehicle Inspections - out of 10

 Total 1 (out of 20 Points)

 Appearance %

-Appearance Points
+Appearance Points Appearance Points

 Law Enforcement

-Category A Documents X 10
+Category A Documents X10

-Category B Documents X 5
+Category B Documents

-Category C Documents X 3
+Category C Documents

 Category D Documents

 Category E Documents

 Total 2

 Law Enforcement (LE) Hours Worked

 Law Enforcement Productivity

 Law Enforcement Points

 Bonus Points

-Points for hitiative - out of 10
+Points for Initiative - out of 10

 Points for Discipline - out of 10

 Court Attendance (Failure to attend - Deduct 10 points)

 Total 3 (out of 20 Points)

 Bonus %

 Bonus Points

 Overall Performance for the Month

 Supervisor's hitials

-Officer's Initials
+Officer's initials

-Instructions for completion of Eveluation Form DI EASE MAYE.

-1. This form must be forwarded to the new supervisor when a officer is transferred to another shift.
+Instructions for completing of Evaluation Form PLEASE NOTE: of forwarded to the new supp ye nedwork officer is tran seferred to a other shift

-lotal 1 = The sum of the points allocated above 2.
-At year end, this form must be forwarded to the area manager who will ensure that it is filed on the officer's per file. ersonal
+Total 1 = The sum of the points allocated above 2.
+At year end, this form must be forwarded to the area manager who will ensure that it is filed on the officer's personal form must be forwarded to the e area mana ger who will ensure that i t is filed on the officer's persona

-% = Total 1 X 100 divided by 20 3.
-This form must be filed on the personal file that is kept by the Principal Clerk - Administration.
+% = Total 1 X 100 divided by 20 ille.
+3. This form must be filed on the personal file that is kept by the Principal Clerk - Administration. be filed on the personal file tha it is kept by t he Principal Clerk - Adm inistration.

 Factor 1 = ,1 X % Total 2 = Sum of points for Documents issued

-Law Enforcement Productivity = Total 2 divided by LE Hours Worked X 8 Factor 2 = Law Enforcement Productivity X .6 Court Attendance automatically score 10 points with it being forfeited if an officer do not attend court during the course of the month.
-5 t during the course of the month.
+Law Enforcement Productivity = Total 2 divided by LE Hours Worked X 8 436

+ractor z = Law Emorcement Productivity A , o Court Attendance automatically sours 10 noints with it being forfeited if an officer do m OC+ o can co oth pain f the month

-Overall Performance = Appearance Points + Law Enforcement Points + Bonus Points
+Overall Performance = Appearance Points + Law Enforcement Points + Bonus Points ו מווכיות ככתי ה 2 5